I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The Scale of Homelessness

 In the midst of the affluence of modern Western society, there are millions of homeless people.
-Here are a few countries with their homelessness numbers expressed as a percentage of their total population:
+Here are a few countries with their recent homelessness figures, variously defined, expressed as a percentage of their total population:

 - Australia―116,400 (0.47%)

 - Canada―129,100 (0.36%)